coreinfrastructure/best-practices-badge/doc/implementation.md

 to override (either because we're confident or because we want to require projects to provide data in a way that we can be confident in it).

-Auto-fill must use some sort of pluggable interface, so that people can add them.
+Autofill must use some sort of pluggable interface, so that people can add them.
 We will focus on getting data from GitHub, e.g., api.gihub.com/repos has a lot of information.
 The pluggable interface could be implemented using Service Objects;